apache/beam/website/src/_posts/2019-05-11-beam-summit-europe-2019.md

 ## Why community engagement matters
 Why we need a strong Apache Beam community:
-* We’re gaining lots of code contributions and need committers to review them
+* We're receiving lots of code contributions and need committers to review those and help onboard new contributors to the project.
 * We want people to feel a sense of ownership to the project.
 By fostering this level of engagement, the work becomes even more exciting.
 * A healthy community has a further reach and leads to more growth.
 More hours can be contributed to the project as we can spread the work and ownership.

 Why are we organizing these summits:
-* We’d like to give folks a place to meet, congregate, and share ideas.
+* We'd like to give folks a place to meet, congregate, and share ideas.
 * We know that offline interactions often changes the nature of the online ones in a positive manner.
 * Building an active and diverse community is part of the Apache Way.
 These summits provide an opportunity for us to engage people from different locations, companies, and backgrounds.